|MU course abroad, MU faculty-led, Offers honors credit, Open to non-MU students, Open to UM System students|

-From the Acropolis in Athens to the splendors of the island of Corfu, students will explore the culture, literature, and geography of ancient Greece: classical Athens, where Sophocles and Socrates once roamed; the royal tombs of the kings of Macedonia in the north; the famous oracles of Delphi and Dodona; and the Roman monuments and Byzantine monasteries that also dot the landscape of Greece.
+From the Acropolis in Athens to the splendors of the island of Corfu, students will explore the culture, literature, and geography of ancient Greece: classical Athens, where Sophocles and Socrates once roamed; the famous oracles of Delphi and Dodona; and the Roman monuments and Byzantine monasteries that also dot the landscape of Greece.
 Students will consider not only the physical and intellectual remains of Greco-Roman antiquity, but also the role of that ancient heritage in the culture and politics of modern Greece.

 Students will enroll in one course for a total of 6 credit hours.